 It’s natural this time of year to reflect on the past calendar year, take inventory of what we would like to change, and make bold declarations of what to improve upon.
 It can be an inspiring time to re-imagine, re-focus, and start fresh for some, but for others, it’s overwhelming and discouraging to examine so much change at once.

 Sometimes, the turn of the calendar is a symbolic fresh start and provides the momentum we need to take action.
-It’s a planner and visionary’s dream.
+It’s a planner’s and visionary’s dream.
 We can embark upon the new year with agency, gratitude, and resolve.
-Be it relationships, work, school, family, or health goals, we can pursue the transformation we desire for ourselves — dream of what’s ahead and how to get there.
+Be it relationships, work, school, family, or health goals, we can pursue the transformation we desire for ourselves.
+We can dream of what’s ahead and plan for how to get there.

 Wherever you are this January, it’s okay that you’re there.
 If this month is an exciting opportunity or a painful reminder, take note.
 Be mindful of what a new year brings up for you.
 If you’re looking for support in defining and achieving your goals, if you want change and are not sure how to go about it, if you feel lost and don’t know where to start, our counselors can help you navigate whatever may lie ahead for you.